Welcome to Resilience Design

 Our Approach

-Recognizing that I live and work on stolen, sacred land has become central to my practice.
-As I learn more about the relationships that First peoples have had with this bioregion for time immemorial, I walk more lightly, listen more, and ask more questions.
-It is clear to me that this landscape, its more-than-human people, and its human people have long lived in reciprocal relationship and can again.
-The degree that settler-colonialism has impacted this community is grievous.
-It is also clear to me that we all come from ‘people of place’—living in a belonging with an ecosystem— however long ago and that belonging and balance is a birthright.
-How we steward this land in part determines what happens next.
+Recognizing that we live and work on stolen, sacred land has become central to our practice.
+As we learn more about the relationships that First peoples have had in this bioregion for time immemorial, we walk more lightly, listen more, and ask more questions.
+It is clear to us that this landscape, its more-than-human people, and its human people have long lived in reciprocal relationship – and can again.

 Mulysa_Headshot.jpeg